-- If the ink level is below the lower line on the ink tank, refill the ink.
-Continued use of the product when the ink level is below the lower line on the ink tank could damage the product.
+- If the ink level is below the lower line on an ink tank, refill the ink.
+Continued use of the product when the ink level is below the lower line on an ink tank could damage the product.

-- Epson recommends filling all ink tanks to the upper line when the product is not operating to reset the ink levels.
+- Epson recommends filling an ink tank to the upper line before resetting the ink level.

 - After bringing an ink bottle inside from a cold storage site, allow it to warm up at room temperature for at least three hours before using it.

 - Use the ink bottle before the date printed on the package.

 - After opening an ink bottle, Epson recommends using it as soon as possible.